 Solar power can be seriously useful on a narrowboat and has fast become a big part of my work.
 My solar installations are well thought out, neatly fitted, really work and look great.

 For boaters who spend extended periods out away from shore-power in the Summer months it is a game changer allowing you to moor in one spot and not have to run the engine.

-For off-grid permanent moorings it’s sometimes possible to fit a large fixed angled system on the bank.
+For off-grid permanent moorings it’s sometimes possible to fit a large fixed angled panel setup on the bank.

 Here’s a youtube video describing a typical solar installation:

 Before installing solar it’s a good idea to think about fitting some sort of battery monitoring system.
 Please call 07922 163072 to discuss and I can give you a good idea of the costs involved.
-Sometimes I can arrange for the customer to purchase the panels and controller to help cut costs.
+Sometimes I can arrange for the customer to purchase the panels to help cut costs.